IanTeda/old.hugo.ianteda.com/content/blog/2016-09-29-the-habit-modification.md

 * _Keystone_: build habits of other habits.
 Break things down to small wins.
 Want to exercise more, work on the habit of getting up early.
 Then build on that by exercising first thing in the morning.
 * _Keep a log_: writing down a few words helps later when recalling what you were thinking, feeling or doing.
 Our brains don't remember the whole story.
 They remember key events and build out the rest with our understanding of reality.
 That is why a smell or a place can bring up memories.

-> Watch your thoughts, they become your WORDS.
+{{< blockquote quote="Watch your thoughts, they become your WORDS.
 Watch your words, they become you ACTIONS.
 Watch your actions, they become your HABITS.
 Watch your habits, they become your CHARACTER.
-Watch your character, it becomes your DESTINY.
+Watch your character, it becomes your DESTINY.">}}

 [^framework]: [How Habits Work](http://charlesduhigg.com/how-habits-work/)